nfal09/docs/docs/sql/sql-language.md

 ### Updating multiple columns

-If you need to update multiple columns, you can separate the `SET` clauses with commas:
+If you need to update multiple columns, you can separate the `SET` clauses with commas.
+We've also put each new SQL command on a new line and added some indentation to make this longer query easier to read.

 **Raw SQL**